BrainHack2021-Hackuna-Matata/app-mobile/README.md

 ## Technology

-- Frontend: Flutter and Dart
+- Front-end: Flutter and Dart
-- Backend: Django REST hosted on Heroku
+- Back-end: Django REST hosted on Heroku
 - Database: PostgreSQL

 Architected and created a fully functional REST framework, with features such as cookie-based authentication.